NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Blood Mouse.md

 abilities_mid:
   - name: ""
   - name: "Soothing Aroma"
-    desc: " (aura,olfactory) Aura 10 feet\nThe blood mouse is surrounded by an aromatic cloud that emanates from a gland in its tail.
+    desc: " (aura,olfactory) [[Bestiary Ability Glossary/Aura|Aura]] 10 feet\n\nThe blood mouse is surrounded by an aromatic cloud that emanates from a gland in its tail.
 The pleasant aroma smells different to each creature, and it fascinates prey and predators alike.
-A creature that begins its turn in the aura must make a Will save.\n**Success** The creature is unaffected.\n**Failure** The creature is Fascinated by the blood mouse until the beginning of its next turn.
-During this time, the creature cannot Stride and cannot attack the blood mouse.\n**Critical Failure** As failure, but the condition doesn't end automatically.
+A creature that begins its turn in the aura must make a DC 15 Will save.\n* * *\n\n**Success** The creature is unaffected.\n\n**Failure** The creature is [[Conditions/Fascinated|Fascinated]] by the blood mouse until the beginning of its next turn.
+During this time, the creature cannot Stride and cannot attack the blood mouse.\n\n**Critical Failure** As failure, but the condition doesn't end automatically.
 The creature can attempt a new save at the end of each of its turns.
 On a success, the fascinated condition ends."

 attacks:
   - name: ""